-Main idea: To encourage the congregation to cultivate a consistent and earnest prayer life, and to understand the power of prayer in various life situations.
+Main idea: To encourage the congregation to cultivate a consistent prayer life and understand the importance of aligning our prayers with God's will.

 Topic: One Thing

 Scripture Verses to Support the Sermon Topic:

 - 1. Matthew 7:7-8 "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened." - 2.
 Philippians 4:6-7 "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." - 3.
 James 5:13-16 "Is anyone among you suffering?
 Let him pray.
 Is anyone cheerful?
 Let him sing praise.
 Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
 And the prayer of faith will save the one who is sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven.
 Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working."